Neiron Ball: College career

 Ball played at Florida from 2011 to 2014.

 Professional career

-Ball was drafted by the Oakland Raiders in the fifth round of the 2015 NFL Draft.
-On September 27, 2015, Ball got his first career sack against Josh McCown in a 27-20 win against the Cleveland Browns.
+Ball was drafted by the Oakland Raiders in the fifth round of the 2015 NFL draft with the 161st overall pick.
+On September 27, 2015, Ball got his first career sack against Josh McCown in a 27–20 win against the Cleveland Browns.
 On December 12, 2015, Ball was placed on injured reserve.
 On September 3, 2016, Ball was again waived by the Raiders and was placed on injured reserve.

 Death

 Ball was first diagnosed with arteriovenous malformation in 2011 while playing for Florida, but recovered and was able to play football.
 In December 2018, he suffered an aneurysm and was placed into a medically-induced coma.
 Ball died from the condition in Jackson, Georgia on September 9, 2019.